WordPress Restricted Site Access (SAR) - Plugin Settings

 • Access restricted to logged-in users - This means that all roles are authorized.

 • Access denied X days from user first access - Set the number of days of access expiration.
 After passing this amount of days the user loses his access to the content after first accessing it.
-This option was introduced in version 1.5.8.
+Note: This option was introduced in version 1.5.8.

 • Allow only anonymous access - Only non-authorized users are allowed to view the content.
-This option was introduced in version 1.4.10.
+Note: This option was introduced in version 1.4.10.

 • Access restricted by role - Once selected you can specify which roles can access content.

 • Access restricted by whitelist - Only users from the whitelist are allowed to view the content.
-This option was introduced in version 1.4.10.
+Note: This option was introduced in version 1.4.10.

 • Access restricted by blacklist - Access is restricted only for users from the blacklist.
-This option was introduced in version 1.4.10.
+Note: This option was introduced in version 1.4.10.

 Access restricted by Whitelist/Blacklist